Hornady Critical Defense Review: An EDC All-Star

 Our Hornady Critical Defense Ammo Review

 Lastly, the technology that went into making the FTX bullet is what really sold me on Critical Defense ammo.
 The use of polymer to not only protect the hollow point but to also initiate expansion is a great leap forward in defense ammo technology.
+Keeping your hollow point clear of debris is critical for terminal performance, and Flex Tip does this very well.

 In summary, I’m a huge fan of Hornady Critical Defense, and I carry it in my defensive handgun as my carry ammo.
-It runs smoothly through my Glock 26, and I have complete confidence that should I ever need it, this round will be more than capable of defending my life.
+It runs smoothly through my Glock 26.
+I have complete confidence that should I ever need it, this round will be more than capable of defending my life.

 What’s It Best For?